St Mary's Church, Tutbury

 St Mary's Church, Tutbury, is a Grade I listed parish church in the Church of England in Tutbury, Staffordshire.

 History

 The West front of the church, the oldest surviving part of the building, is dated from around 1160 - 1170.
-For centuries the church was used by the monks of Tutbury Priory, as well as the being the parish church of Tutbury.
+At that time the church was used by the monks of Tutbury Priory, as well as the being the parish church of Tutbury.
 However, the monastery appears to have been founded slightly later than the church.

 Most of the nave was rebuilt in the 13th century.

 At the Reformation the eastern part of the church, which served the monastic community, was demolished along with the priory buildings.

 The South tower appears to be a 16th-century addition.
 The north aisle is an addition of 1820-2 by Joseph B H Bennett.

 The chancel and sanctuary were replaced in 1866 by George Edmund Street funded by Sir Oswald Mosley (4th baronet and grandfather of the fascist politician).